-Continuing my streak of experiments with high hydration bread, this entry has me taking another stab at my sourdough bread using a “young” levain (as I mentioned in the last entry).
-Chad, in Tartine Bread, makes it a point to mention he always uses a young levain and prefers this to a more ripe one.
-Using a younger levain lowers the sourness found in your final bread as your starter has not totally consumed the flour you’ve fed it, producing lots and lots of sour byproducts that get mixed in later.
+This post has me continuing my streak of experiments with high hydration sourdough bread using a “young” levain (as I mentioned in the last entry).
+Chad, in Tartine Bread, makes it a point to say he usually uses a young levain and prefers this to a more ripe version.
+It's an interesting approach, something I've enjoyed exploring.

 As an aside, I keep the acid load in my starter to a minimum by either feeding it once a day with a hefty amount of flour (~100g) or multiple feedings per day.
 Doing either of these will discard most of the acidity produced by your starter, which in the end will push the resulting loaf away from a sour one.
-This more subtle sour flavor is my preference.
+This subtle sourness is my preference.
 So, how can you tell if your starter is fermenting too fast by the time you feed it again?
-Just give it a smell right before you do your normal feeding.
+Just give it a smell right before you do your regular feeding.
 Does it smell sourish and vinegary?
 Is it very soupy and runny?
-It probably needs to be fed with more flour or more feedings per day.
+It probably needs to be fed with more flour or an earlier feeding.
 See my previous post on starter management for more information on these topics.

 How young can this young levain be and still rise your bread properly?
 This entry has me using my levain at the earliest ever, just 3 hours after mixing in the early morning.
-I was very, very skeptical it was going to have enough strength to leaven my dough, but I did a quick float test (that which I hardly perform these days) and sure enough it was floating happily at the top of my glass.
-I decided to go ahead and proceed knowing if it didn't work out at least I'd have a good story to writeup here.
+I was very, very skeptical it was going to have enough strength to leaven my dough, but I did a quick float test (which isn't a definitive test, but still a good general indicator) and sure enough, it floated happily at the top of my glass.
+I decided to go ahead and proceed knowing if it didn't work out at least I'd have an excellent story to writeup here.

-As you well know I've been making only whole wheat bread for a little while now and have become accustom to wrangling that dough into a loaf that has some loft to it.
+As you well know, I've been making only whole wheat bread for a little while now and have become accustomed to wrangling that dough into a loaf that has some loft to it.
 Well, the bulk step on this dough sure was a breeze.
-As it was progressing I could see the strength develop quite quickly, but in the beginning the dough was very slack, I think the hydration was being pushed too far.
+As it was progressing I could see the strength develop quite quickly, but in the beginning, the dough was very slack, I probably pushed the hydration a little too far.
 Next attempt with this flour will be done with slightly lower hydration, say 3-5%.

-The following levain build was kept at around 77ºF ambient temperature and started in the morning on the day I mixed the dough, rather than the night before.
+The following levain build was kept at around 77°F (24°C) ambient temperature and started in the morning on the day I mixed the dough, rather than the night before.

-- 100g Bob's Red Mill whole wheat flour
+- 50g Bob's Red Mill whole wheat flour

-- 100g Sangre de Cristo white flour (King Arthur bread flour would work well here)
+- 50g Sangre de Cristo white flour (King Arthur all-purpose flour would also work well)

-After mixing the above in a thick-walled glass container, cover and set in a slightly warm area, around 77ºF, for about 3 hours.
+After mixing the above in a thick-walled glass container, cover and set in a slightly warm area, around 77°F (24°C), for about 3 hours.
 The warm water helped move the fermentation along to get this levain ready in short order.
-Normally I do a build that lasts around 10-12 hours overnight starting with room temperature water.
-As I mentioned above, it readily passed the float test and so I proceeded.
+I usually do a build that lasts around 10-12 hours overnight starting with room temperature water.
+As I mentioned above, it readily passed the float test, and so I proceeded.